Common Career Mistakes and How to Avoid Them

 How Can You Network Better?

-- Attend professional meetings
+- Attend professional events

-- Join online forums related to your specialization
+- Join online forums that are related to your field

 - Participate in employee resource groups